 Instructions:

-- Add all ingredients to a saucepan and whisk until combined.
+- Add all ingredients to a small pan and whisk until combined.

 - Stirring continuously, bring the sauce to a simmer, then turn the heat off.
 Let cool to room temperature.